liamchalcroft/hypernets/readme.md

 checks on the dataset to ensure that it is compatible with nnU-Net.
 If this check has passed once, it can be omitted in future runs.
 If you adhere to the dataset conversion guide (see above) then this should pass without issues :-)

-Note that `nnUNet_plan_and_preprocess` accepts several additional input arguments.
+Note that `hypunet_plan_and_preprocess` accepts several additional input arguments.
 Running `-h` will list all of them along with a description.
 If you run out of RAM during preprocessing, you may want to adapt the number of processes used with the `-tl` and `-tf` options.

-After `nnUNet_plan_and_preprocess` is completed, the U-Net configurations have been created and a preprocessed copy of the data will be located at nnUNet_preprocessed/TaskXXX_MYTASK.
+After `hypunet_plan_and_preprocess` is completed, the U-Net configurations have been created and a preprocessed copy of the data will be located at hypunet_preprocessed/TaskXXX_MYTASK.

 Extraction of the dataset fingerprint can take from a couple of seconds to several minutes depending on the properties of the segmentation task.
 Pipeline configuration given the extracted finger print is nearly instantaneous (couple